stoeps13/connections-doc/source/admin/install/tiny_editors/t_03-uninst_01-editors_01-uninstall-on-linux-unix-or-aix.md

 5. Verify the uninstall by browsing to the edit screen for a wiki or blog to verify that the Tiny editors are not being loaded and that it has reverted to the default editor.

+    !!! note
-    **Note:** If after performing this step Tiny Editors for HCL Connections is still available then [restarting the Common enterprise application](t_restart-common-app.md) may be necessary to force a cache update.
+    If after performing this step Tiny Editors for HCL Connections is still available then [restarting the Common enterprise application](t_restart-common-app.md) may be necessary to force a cache update.

 **Parent topic:**[Uninstalling Tiny Editors Integration](../../install/tiny_editors/t_03-uninst_01-editors_00-summary.md)